The archive material we hold is in our offices at Bowcliffe Hall.

 - Pledge a lump sum from your estate or pension fund which would be free of inheritance tax

-The trust is independent of Alvis, the Register and AOC but currently relies on the AOC for funding.
-It holds a small reserve from monies raised for the trust over the past few years.
-As more income is generated directly the trustees will hold the funds separate from the AOC.
+The trust is independent of Alvis, the Register and AOC.
+It holds a reserve from monies raised for the trust over the past few years sufficient to meet outgoings until 2024 .
 Any donations or pledges will be dealt with in a professional manner in accordance with your wishes.
-The trustees are experienced in dealing with such matters.